coder7475/remix-conventional-route-folders/README.md

 **Note**: Only the folders directly beneath `app/routes` will be registered as a route.
 Deeply nested folders are ignored.
 The file at `app/routes/about/header/route.tsx` will not create a route.

+## Why Use this Route Structure

+For routes that require additional modules or assets, a folder inside of app/routes with a route.tsx file can be used.
+This method:

+1. `Co-locates Modules`: It gathers all elements connected to a particular route, ensuring logic, styles, and components are closely knit.
+2. `Simplifies Imports`: With related modules in one place, managing imports becomes straightforward, enhancing code maintainability.
+3. `Facilitates Automatic Code Organization`: Using the route.tsx setup inherently promotes a well-organized codebase, beneficial as the application scales.

 ## Development

 Start the Journey: